katherinedelno/katherinedelno.github.io/tutoring.md

 <br><br>

 #### Contact & Booking
-Please send me an email at delnokatherine@gmail.com if you are interested and want to learn more.
+Please [send me an email](mailto:delnokatherine@gmail.com) if you are interested and want to learn more.

 <br><br>